JoeRibeiro/WindFarmPelagicWiki/README.md

 # WindFarmPelagicWiki
-Explore here:
-https://github.com/JoeRibeiro/WindFarmPelagicWiki/wiki/Reading-around-wind-farm-issues,-by-topic
+Access the wiki of links here: https://github.com/JoeRibeiro/WindFarmPelagicWiki/wiki/Reading-around-wind-farm-issues,-by-topic

-Links to help my understanding of the issues surrounding wind farms, particularly for pelagic fish
+These are links to help my understanding of the issues surrounding wind farms, particularly for pelagic fish